gagdiez/hot-omni-docs/README.md

 ## Deposit

-Lets take a look at how to deposit tokens into the Omni SDK from different chains.
+Lets take a look at how to deposit tokens into the Hot Bridge from different chains using the Omni SDK.

 ### NEAR

-To deposit tokens from the NEAR chain, you need to call the `bridge.near.depositToken` method,passing the following parameters:
+To deposit tokens from the NEAR chain, you need to call the `bridge.near.depositToken` method, passing the following parameters:

 - `getAddress`: function that returns user's NEAR accountId
 - `getIntentAccount`: function that returns user's NEAR Intent accountId